Man accused of threatening to kill neighbor with sword

-COLORADO SPRINGS, Colo. — Police are looking for a man who they say threatened to kill his neighbor with a sword Wednesday evening.
+COLORADO SPRINGS, Colo. — Police have arrested a man who they say threatened to kill his neighbor with a sword Wednesday evening.

 Police said it happened around 5:20 p.m. on Tumblewood Grove, which is in the area of Circle Drive and Monterey Road.
 When officers arrived, the victim showed them surveillance video that showed the suspect had just left.